dherault/react-block-text/react-block-text/README.md

 ### Note for multiple instances in SPA

-When implementing multiple instances of the editor on separate pages in a SPA, you might need to set the key prop in order to make in word when transitioning pages:
+When implementing multiple instances of the editor on separate pages in a SPA, you might need to set the key prop in order to make in work when transitioning pages:

 ```tsx
 <ReactBlockText